Articles in this section

 Add a speaker widget

-To add a speaker widget to registration page, you need to first add speakers.
+To add a Speakers widget to registration page, you must first add speakers.
 Learn how to add speakers.
 After you've added speakers,

 1. Go to the registration page editor and click Widgets on the left navigation.